nunobrum/PyLTSpice/README.md

 # Finally the netlist is saved to a file
 wca.save_netlist('./testfiles/sallenkey_wc.asc')

-wca.run()  # Runs the simulation with splits of 100 runs each logs = wca.read_logfiles()   # Reads the log files and stores the results in the results attribute logs.export_data('./temp_wca/data.csv')  # Exports the data to a csv file
+wca.run_testbench()  # Runs the simulation with splits of 100 runs each

+logs = wca.read_logfiles()   # Reads the log files and stores the results in the results attribute logs.export_data('./temp_wca/data.csv')  # Exports the data to a csv file